ten0s/ten0s.github.io/_posts/2022-07-25-find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows.md

 }
 ```

-It fails because [Node-Gtk](https://github.com/romgrk/node-gtk) native module has some DLLs missing.
+It fails because [Node-Gtk](https://github.com/romgrk/node-gtk) native module is unable to load some DLLs.
 But which ones?
 To start debugging which DLLs are needed exactly first we need to enable Show Loader Snaps (sls) for **node.exe** to get extended DLLs loading errors in the debugger.

 Add **Debugging Tools for Windows** to **PATH**